-We’ve had Milk Bar by Ish and their amazing Malteser pie, and now here’s Cowbell 808 – bringing it in a big way with their takes on milk bar classics.
+We’ve had Milk Bar by Ish and their amazing Malteser pie, and then there's Cowbell 808 – bringing it in a big way with their takes on milk bar classics.

 Go for soft, fluffy ricotta hotcakes topped with a scoop of bacon-flavoured ice cream and bittersweet espresso syrup sandwiching a river of mascarpone.
 It’s certainly not a one-man operation, unless you’re a carb-loading sicko or have the metabolism of a ten-year-old.
 It is, however, effing delicious.